Crejaud/CS-211_Computer-Architecture/README.md

 pa4 - Fourth programming assignment (Simulate a combinational circuit)

-	In pa4, the premise is to read from two text files, simulate a combination circuit using a tree-like data structure, and given input produce output.
+	In pa4, the premise is to read from two text files, simulate a combinational circuit using a tree-like data structure, and given input produce output.